kmarkus/rFSM/README.md

 ## Executing rFSM models

-Before running a statemachine must be initalized.
-This serves to validate the fsm model and transform the fsm to be suitable for execution.
-Initalization is done using the `rfsm.init(fsm)` function, that takes a (string) rfsm description as input and returns an initalized fsm.
+Before running, a state machine must be **initialized**.
+This serves to *validate* the fsm model and *transform* the fsm to be suitable for execution.
+Initialization is done using the `rfsm.init(fsm)` function, that takes a (string) rfsm description as input and returns an initialized fsm.
 To load an rfsm from a file and initialize it, the `rfsm.load(filename)` function can be used:

 ```Lua
 fsm = rfsm.init(rfsm.load("fsm.lua"))
 ```

-If the return value from `rfsm.init` is not `false`, initalization succeeded and the returned fsm can be run.
+If the return value from `rfsm.init` is not `false`, *initialization* succeeded and the returned fsm can be run.

 The function `rfsm.step(fsm, n)` will attempt to step the given fsm